United Way Collective Impact Fund

 - Food Pantry - Provides food to families and individuals who have no food and no resources to obtain food.
 Provides food on a regular basis to households in need in the greater Fitchburg area.

-- Food Pantry - A food pantry provides groceries and referrals to people in need in Nashoba Valley region.
+- Food Pantry - Food Pantry to provide groceries and referrals to people in need in the Nashoba region.

-- Literacy Volunteers - Promotes and fosters literacy, teaching adults to read, write and speak English.
-One-to-one tutoring for adults who struggle with limited literacy skills, as well as students who cannot function due to lack of English language skills.
+- Literacy Volunteers - Promotes & fosters literacy, teaching adults to read, write & speak English.
+One-to-one tutoring for adults who struggle with limited literacy skills as well as students who cannot function due to lack of English language skills.